solvedem/PERT-Diagram-Creator/README.md

 #### Final Output:

 The critical path's nodes will be highlighted in blue.
-The time it takes to for a node to be completed from the start of the project is shown to the lower left of each node.
+The time it takes to for a given node to be completed from the start of the project is shown to the lower left of each node.

 Click the button in the buttom right to quit.